Qvin0000/ExileApiPlugins/README.md

 var myHp = life.CurHP;
 ```

-# Base plugin functions (all funtions is optionally to override):
+## Base plugin functions (all funtions is optionally to override):

 **OnLoad()** Called once for each enabled plugin.
 Use this for most init stuff.

-**Initialise** always called on plugin load to hud (even if plugin is disabled).
+**Initialise** called on load once if plugin is enabled.
 Don't use it like initialization for all the stuff (use OnLoad then), coz plugin could be disabled.
-Return false if plugin can't find/load some resources, etc. It will be disabled in settings.
+Return false if plugin can't find/load some resources, etc. It will be disabled in settings and OnLoad() will not be called.
 ```
 public override bool Initialise()
 {